 Natalie Uomini is a Research Fellow at the University of Liverpool specializing in Paleocognition and primate laterality.
 She holds a B.A. in Cognitive Science and Linguistics (University of California, San Diego, 1999), a Master's in Language Sciences (University of Grenoble, 2000), and an M.Sc. in Biological Anthropology (University of Durham, 2001).
 She earned her Ph.D. from the Centre for the Archaeology of Human Origins at the University of Southampton and went on to hold two prestigious postdoctoral fellowships at the University of Liverpool, funded by the British Academy Centenary Project "Lucy to Language: the Archaeology of the Social Brain" and the Leverhulme Trust.
 She is interested in the evolutionary origins of right- and left-handedness, language, and mind.
 Her work combines primatology with anthropology to study the evolution of cognitive skills in hominids before 400,000 years ago.

 Manuel Martín-Loeches is a Psychologist who received his PhD in Psychobiology at the Complutense University of Madrid (Spain), where he is now a Professor in the Psychobiology department.
-Using modern brain imaging techniques -namely, Computerized Electroencephalography and functional Magnetic Resonance Imaging-, he has studied a large number of higher cognitive functions and processes, such as working memory, attention, visual processing, human language, religious thought, or neuroaesthetics.
-Pathologies in this regard have also been of his interest, particularly schizophrenia and Alzheimer’s disease.
-Since he started his position as leader of the Cognitive Neuroscience Section at the Center UCM-ISCIII for Human Evolution and Behavior (Madrid), in 2001, he has devoted big efforts in order to apply knowledge derived from current advances in cognitive neuroscience to better understand the evolution of human mind.
+Using modern brain imaging techniques—namely, Computerized Electroencephalography and functional Magnetic Resonance Imaging—he has studied a large number of higher cognitive functions and processes, such as working memory, attention, visual processing, human language, religious thought, or neuroaesthetics.
+Pathologies in this regard have also been of interest, particularly schizophrenia and Alzheimer’s disease.
+Since he started his position as leader of the Cognitive Neuroscience Section at the Center UCM-ISCIII for Human Evolution and Behavior (Madrid), in 2001, he has devoted significant effort to applying knowledge derived from current advances in cognitive neuroscience to better understand the evolution of the human mind.